-We conduct maintenance, management and operation work for power transmission and distribution equipment.
-Also, because replacement work for the facilities and equipment installed in the high-growth period of the Japanese economy will reach a peak, we level long-term replacement plans and to ensure our work execution system for maintaining equipment functions.
+We conduct maintenance, management, and operation work on our power transmission and distribution equipment.
+Additionally, because replacement work for the facilities and equipment installed in the high-growth period of the Japanese economy will eventually reach a peak, we work to even out our long-term replacement plans, and to secure a work execution system for maintaining equipment functions.

 In July of 2015, we established a corporate group called E League Hokuriku with companies that carry out transmission and distribution equipment works for Hokuriku Electric Power Company, and are working to secure and develop human resources for transmission and distribution equipment works.
 Through close cooperation, we will continue endeavoring to provide a stable supply of electricity.

 We have entered into joint research agreements with universities and manufacturers, and are conducting research to develop robots for works on power distribution facilities.
 We are currently proceeding with the development of assistive robots (assist arms) to assist workers, and aim to automate distribution equipment works in the future, for improved work efficiency, labor savings, and easing workers' workloads.